Malterlib/MalterlibXcodePatches/Plugins/Plugin_NavigationFixes/README.md

  + `Ctrl-Shift-N` finds previous search result
  + `Ctrl-R` Replaces one result
  + `Ctrl-A` Replaces all results
- + `Ctrl-O` Shows the options panel
  + `Ctrl-C` Toggels match case
  + `Ctrl-E` Toggels regular expression
  + `Ctrl-W` Toggles whole word only matching
+ + `Ctrl-L` Opens find scope panel for seach in files
  + `Esc` Returns to editor from batch find

-Also fixes limitations bugs in Xcode
+Also fixes bugs in Xcode

 + `Ctrl-H` Toggles breakpoints more reliably than the built in shortcut for toggling breakpoints (workaround for Xcode bug)
++ Selection when opening a file quickly goes to editor as expected

 ### TODO
 + Keyboard shortcuts should follow whatever is setup by user when possible